 A “reefer container” (or simply, reefer) is a shortened term for “refrigerated container”.

 These portable refrigerators can maintain temperatures between -35°C and +35°C no matter what the conditions are outside.
-This is done through directing air underneath the cargo through what is called “T-shaped decking”, designed especially to ensure air is able to flow across your entire shipment.
+This is done by directing air underneath the cargo through what is called “T-shaped decking”, designed especially to ensure air is able to flow across your entire shipment.
 Internally, reefers are smaller than normal containers due to the refrigeration unit.

 If you’re transporting chilled cargo, air flows through the cargo so heat and gases are removed.
 The cartons you use in your shipment will need ventilation.

 If you’re shipping frozen cargo, air must flow around the cargo.
-There should be no gaps between the cargo, or gaps between the reefer walls and the cargo, so it must be block stowed.
+There should be no gaps between the cargo or gaps between the reefer walls and the cargo, so it must be block stowed.

 Reefers benefit from a regular supply of electricity, typically provided by either portable electricity generators or by a ship’s power outlet.
 Control units on the container itself allow you to adjust temperature, humidity and ventilation.

 Tips when transporting cold cargo in reefers

 There are several guidance tips you should follow when using reefers for your international shipping:

 - Before packing your reefer, make sure it is clean and ensure you correctly set the temperature, humidity and ventilation.
 Also ensure your cargo is at a temperature matching transport temperature.